morganster/nerdgeschoss-news-test/readme.md

-##React Redux starter kit
+## nerdgeschoss news
-#### Welcome to this boilerplate of react with redux, it feature configuration with webpack 4, allowing sass styling, jest for unit testing and cypress for the e2e testing.
+#### Welcome to this boilerplate of react with redux, it feature configuration with webpack 4, allowing sass styling, jest for unit testing and cypress for the
-#### it has configuration for a production build, and dev build via webpack dev server.

-###Features
-- A working example with rest calls
-- Unit tests
-- End to end test with cypress
-- Configurations for building production and development package
-- Hot reload via webpack dev server
-- Sass ready

 ## Prerequisites